Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Methods

 \subsection{Definition of CEs}

-The definition of events as CE (or ``competing risk'') is discussed in detail in the companion paper\cite{onesample}.
-Briefly, both death before AE and any event that would both be viewed from a patient perspective as an event of his/her course of disease or treatment and would stop the recording of the AE of interest will be viewed as a CE, including possibly disease- or safety-related loss to follow-up, withdrawal of consent, and discontinuation.
-The latter is our primary definition of a CE while we will also look at a CE of ``death only''.
+The definition of events as CE (or ``competing risk'') is discussed in detail in Stegherr et al. \cite{onesample}.
+Briefly, both death before AE and any event that would \emph{both} be viewed from a patient perspective as an event of his/her course of disease or treatment \emph{and} would stop the recording of the AE of interest will be viewed as a CE, including possibly disease- or safety-related loss to follow-up, withdrawal of consent, and discontinuation. {Note that stop of AE recording is included here as a CE in situations where the probability of AE occurrence will have changed.
+One example is progression of disease that leads to treatment discontinuation and subsequent end of AE recording.

+While this is} our primary definition of a CE{,} we will also look at a CE of ``death only''.
 Even though interpretation depends on the severity of the event, a categorization into these two types of CEs is considered here for illustrative purposes.
 One motivation is that, in a time-to-first-event analysis, the incidence proportion, that is, the number of AEs divided by arm size, should be unbiased in the absence of censoring.
 To investigate the impact of our primary CE definition, we also included an investigation of an estimator \emph{Aalen-Johansen (death only)}, which only treated death before AE as competing, but not the other CEs that belong to our primary definition.

+{ As a reviewer noted, consideration of ``death only'' reduces the list of ICEs and thus changes the estimand.
+One can argue that we implicitly define a "while on observation" estimand.
+This, because even we do not consider the other CEs as ICEs anymore, data collection has still stopped once they have occurred.
+However, as discussed above, changing the estimand by considering a different set of CEs still begs the question how the different estimation methods perform comparatively. }

-An overview how the different estimators account for the three sources of bias, i.e., censoring, no constant hazards, and CEs is given in Table~1 in Stegherr et al.\cite{onesample}.
+An overview how the different estimators account for the three sources of bias, i.e., censoring, no constant hazards, and CEs is given in Table~1 in Stegherr et al. \cite{onesample}.

 To explicitly investigate the role of censoring without the methodological complication of CEs, a composite endpoint where AEs and CEs are combined into one single event is considered.
 As a consequence, the gold-standard in this setting is the one minus Kaplan-Meier estimator which is compared to the incidence proportion.